kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 #### Alpha

 - CRI extended with the new call and parameter for old call
-- PoC feature implemented in kubelet behind a feature flag
+- PoC feature implemented in kubelet behind a feature flag with only no-progress timeout handling, progress messages should not be requested from runtime
 - PoC feature is implemented for either cri-o or containerd runtime, does not have to be released
 - Initial e2e tests completed and enabled

 #### Beta

 - Gather feedback from community
+- Full implementation of the suggested new CRI API call in kubelet is merged and released
 - Implementation of the call for the crictl merged and released
 - Implementation of the call for cri-o runtime merged and released
 - Implementation of the call for containerd runtime merged and released